 The Data Coordinating Center will certify sites for data collection in LOTT.
 The NHLBI will authorize certified sites to start the participant activities phase of LOTT.
 Each RCC will be required to complete a certification form for their RCC that provides detailed information with regard to the plans for carrying out LOTT at that RCC and specifies any associated satellite sites.
 Items requested on the form include copies of the IRB notice of approval for LOTT and IRB approved LOTT consent statement, HIPAA authorization, contract not to smoke, and medical records release form.
 Each satellite site will be required to complete a similar certification form for their satellite and to provide copies of their IRB notice of approval for LOTT and IRB approved LOTT consent statement, HIPAA authorization, contract not to smoke, and medical records release form.
-Each satellite site will be required to smoke, and medical records release form satellite and to provide copies of their IRB notice of approval for LOTT and IRB approved LOTT consent statement, HIPAA authorization, contract not to smoke, and medical records release form.
 Each form serves as a checklist for the site staff for the resources that need to be in place when participant activities begin (e.g., needed space, equipment, documents, personnel).
 The information provided will be reviewed by Data Coordinating Center staff prior to certification.